cutelua/mtg-dist/README.md

 ## Note

 Update: mtg 2.0+ supports FakeTLS mode only.
-Rerun this script to upgrade.
+Re-run this script to upgrade.

 # Install
 ```